globocom/GloboDNS/README.md

 Welcome to DNSAPI
 -----------------

-DNSAPI is a Ruby on Rails application designed to manage domain name services based on [Bind](https://www.isc.org/software/bind) with a RESTful api and using MySQL as persistent storage backend.
+DNSAPI is a Ruby on Rails application designed to manage domain name services based on [Bind](https://www.isc.org/software/bind) with a RESTful API and using MySQL as persistent storage backend.
-The project is a adaptation of [PowerDNS-on-rails](https://github.com/kennethkalmer/powerdns-on-rails) developed by [Kenneth Kalmer](kenneth.kalmer@gmail.com) plus some features like UI, job queue and Bind specific importation script.
+The project is an adaptation of [PowerDNS-on-rails](https://github.com/kennethkalmer/powerdns-on-rails) developed by [Kenneth Kalmer](kenneth.kalmer@gmail.com) plus some features like UI, job queue and Bind specific importation script.

 # Overview